 The band was extremely popular on the pub scene.
 Vocalist Phil Golotta, recalls The Blue Echoes appearing at Tottenham Hotel’s opening night.
 He remembers playing to crowds of 600 people at venues such as The Tarmac (now The Westside Hotel) in Laverton and the Altona Sports Club.
 “The queue to get in would be right around the entire hotel,” Golotta said.

 Their only charting hit was with one song which hit #37 in 1973 and stayed on the chart for only one week and that was ''Going To A Party''.
 It sold particularly well amongst Melbourne hotel-goers.
 The band also released a few albums with 'Dancing In The Street' and 'High-Heeled Rock N Roll' being the most successful.
-In the late 70s vocalist Phil Golotta left and the remaining members recruited ex-soloists Rod Kirkham (Young Talent Time fame) and Robin Jolley into the lineup as well as changing the band's name to The Echoes.
+In the early 80s vocalist Phil Golotta left and the remaining members recruited ex-soloists Rod Kirkham (Young Talent Time fame) and Robin Jolley into the lineup as well as changing the band's name to The Echoes.
 Ray Eames died in 2014.

 Members